PrestonWest87/NOC_IFC/Documentation/src/llm.md

 ### 5.1 Shift Context: `generate_rolling_summary(session)`
 * **Temporal Scoping:** Generates a cohesive executive narrative scoped strictly to the last 6 hours.
 * **Native String Compression:** Because the 6-hour volume is relatively small, this function bypasses the Map-Reduce pipeline.
 It natively gathers up to 10 top-scoring cyber articles, 10 hazards, and 10 cloud outages, appending them into a single context string.
-This is passed to a Master Editor prompt (temperature 0.2) to weave a fast-paced 2-paragraph executive summary.
+This is passed to a Master Editor prompt (temperature 0.2) to weave a fast-paced 2-paragraph executive summary ending in a definitive Grid Status assessment.

 ### 5.2 Master SitRep: `generate_daily_fusion_report(session)`
 * **Architecture:** Refactored to route entirely through the `_map_reduce_summarize` pipeline across four distinct infrastructure domains.